mabrek/mabrek.github.io/_drafts/statistics-for-monitoring-anomaly-p2.md

 ![Kolmogorov Smirnov test]({{ site.url }}/img/aspm/ks-with-change.png)

 Here we select 2 adjacent time intervals (right side of the top graph) and compare data drawn from them using Kolmogorov-Smirnov test.
 Value of test statistic is put on the graph below on the line between those 2 intervals.
 Time intervals are quite large here (2 hours) so the bottom graph shows only large-scale changes.
-Two highest peaks on represent times when the heavy request cloud appeared and disappeared.
+Two highest peaks on it represent times when the heavy request cloud appeared and disappeared.

 ![Distribution change example]({{ site.url }}/img/aspm/ks-subject-2.png)

-There is a visible mean shift which is hidden from control charts by large standard deviation.
+There is a visible mean shift (left side) which is hidden from control charts by large standard deviation.

 ![Kolmogorov Smirnov test 2]({{ site.url }}/img/aspm/ks-with-change-2.png)

-The maximum of Kolmogorov-Smirnov test statistic points exactly at the point of change.
+The maximum of Kolmogorov-Smirnov test statistic (bottom graph) points exactly to the point of change.

 This method (find maximum of 2-sample test statistics between 2 adjacent sliding windows) is: